google/uncertainty-baselines/baselines/diabetic_retinopathy_detection/README.md

 ## Accessing Model Checkpoints

-For each method, task (Country or Severity Shifts), and tuning method (see model selection details above) we release the six best-performing checkpoints.
+For each method, task (Country or Severity Shifts), and tuning method (see model selection details above) we release the six best-performing checkpoints [here](https://console.cloud.google.com/storage/browser/gresearch/reliable-deep-learning/checkpoints/baselines/diabetic_retinopathy_shifts).

-For more details on the models, see the accompanying [Model Card](./model_card.md), which covers all the models below, as the dataset is exactly the same across them all, and the only model differences are minor calibration improvements.
-The checkpoints can be browsed [here](https://console.cloud.google.com/storage/browser/gresearch/reliable-deep-learning/checkpoints/baselines/diabetic_retinopathy_detection).
+For more details on the models, see the accompanying [Model Card](./model_card.md) along with method implementation and modification details provided in Section 5 of the benchmark whitepaper located [here](https://openreview.net/pdf?id=jyd4Lyjr2iB).

-Model checkpoints are hosted in a Google Storage bucket here.

 ## Evaluate a Model